Daham-Mustaf/GDAL_For_geospatial_analysis/README.md

 ```bash
  $ gdalinfo --formats
  ```
-Converting an ESRI Shapefile to GeoJSON format:
+Converting an ESRI Shapefile to GeoJSON format: `Ogr2ogr` is a command-line tool that is part of the GDAL suite.
+You can use it to import an ever-growing list of spatial and non-spatial formats into PostgreSQL/PostGIS.
 ```bash
 $ ogr2ogr -f GeoJSON -t_srs "EPSG:4326" country.geojson countries.shp
 ```